devth/utsusu/README.md

 ## Configuration

-The machine you run this on **must** have access to all configured GitHub instances.
+The machine you run this on **must** have SSH access to all configured GitHub instances.

 You may specify your configuration in a `config.edn` file at project root with